datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =xp4: 30

 *** =instructions4
-Move `/home/repl/people/agarwal.txt` into `/tmp` using the `~` shortcut for your home directory and a relative path for the second rather than the absolute path `/home/repl/tmp`.
+Move `/home/repl/people/agarwal.txt` into `/tmp/scratch`.
+We suggest you use the `~` shortcut for your home directory and a relative path for the second rather than the absolute path.

 *** =sample_code4
 ```{shell}